Questions? Call or text anytime πŸ“ž 818-446-9627

 Once you have a moment to talk, the goal is clarity.
 He is not a mind reader, and in his current state of stress and confusion, he likely cannot interpret vague pleas for help.

 Vague requests like "I need you to be more supportive" are overwhelming because they present a problem with no clear solution.
-This can lead to what feels like "analysis paralysis," where he feels so helpless to fix the big problem that he does nothing at all.
+The key is to be specific, concrete, and actionable.

 Describe Your Reality

 Use "I" statements to explain your internal experience without assigning blame.
-This is not about what he's doing wrong; it's about what is happening inside of you.

 Instead of: "You leave me to deal with the baby all day and I'm losing my mind."